 The Heating Seasonal Performance Factor is a measure of the heating efficiency of a heat pump.
 The higher the HSPF number, the more efficiently the heat pump heats your home.

-A product that works just like an air conditioner in cooling mode; however, in heating mode, the refrigerant flow is reversed and heat is extracted from the outside air to heat your home.
+A product that works just like an air conditioner in cooling mode; however, the refrigerant flow is reversed in heating mode, and heat is extracted from the outside air to heat your home.

 Hybrid Heat systems deliver exceptional performance by using a heating source that provides the most energy-efficient comfort during moderate heating conditions.